International surety bonds vs letters of credit: A brief introduction

 Traditionally, a specific insurance policy might have suffice, but acquiring insurance can be a pricey, difficult process, which is why businesses today are considering better options such as letters of credit and surety bonds.
 There are many similarities between these three-party agreements, but their differences will help businesses determine which is in its best interest.

 So what exactly makes these two types of agreements unique from one another?
 In order to find that out, we’ll compare international surety bonds to letters of credit.
 So, if you’re on the fence about what kind of agreement you should pursue, this article is perfect for you.

 International surety bonds 101

 Not sure what international surety bonds (ISB) are?
 Here’s an explanation.

 What are surety bonds?
 As a business owner, you have most likely heard of the term before.
-In fact, you’ve probably encountered it more than the term ‘letters of credit.’
-After all, nearly all modern businesses tend to own at least several surety bonds, depending on what they do.
+After all, many businesses are required to have surety bonds, depending on what they do.
 So, before we move on to defining what an international surety bond is, let’s discuss the more general term first.

 Based on this short description, you might say that surety bonds are a type of insurance.
 And indeed, insurance companies are the ones who issue these bonds, to begin with.
-However, while there are lots of similarities there, surety bonds are not insurance.
+While there are lots of similarities there, surety bonds are not insurance.